 Customer Information Notice

-- Post your application to us in the normal mail, whilst the IOM Post continues to deliver; or
+- Post your application to us in the normal mail; or

-Applications made through the post can be paid for by telephone by either credit or debit card when the office re-opens.
+Applications made through the post can be paid for over the telephone by either credit or debit card.

 If you wish to pay over the telephone, please provide up to date contact details on your application form and an officer will call you to arrange payment and discuss the submission of any other documents needed with the application.

 We respectfully ask customers not to pay by cash or cheques when at the public counter.

-We continue to ask the public to view our websites where the answers to the majority of questions can be answered by viewing our websites.
-Any specific queries relating to our services can be sent by email to:
+We continue to ask the public to view our websites where the answers to the majority of questions can be answered.
+More specific queries relating to our services can be sent by email to:

 |Telephone||01624 685208||01624 685210||01624 685208|